Date: 10 June 2015. Self-induced Work

 TrawlerForum.
 Dave and his wife Betsy are doing The Loop.
 Their

-first day didn't quite go as planned.
+first day did not quite go as planned.
 Dave shares with us the

 how, why and, wherefores of what went wrong, and right, on Day One.